 According to Domain-Driven Design - What is it and how do you use it? the term "domain" can be defined as:

 A sphere of knowledge and activity around which the application logic revolves.

-Each of these subsystems has its own database and its own directory structure for all its scripts.
+Each of these different areas (which I call subsystems) has its own database, its own set of inputs and outputs, and its own set of business rules.
 They are integrated by virtue of the fact that data can be shared.
 For example, the ORDER subsystem references the PARTY subsystem for details of customers or suppliers, and references the PRODUCT subsystem for details of products and services which can be bought or sold.
 It would be very inefficient if the ORDER subsystem had its own tables for customers, suppliers and products.

-When a novice programmer first examines different domains within an enterprise application a casual glance will immediately highlight the differences:
+When a novice programmer first examines different business areas covered by an enterprise application a casual glance will immediately highlight the differences: